IncognitoCoding/certmonitor/README.md

     Step 5: Verify the program is running as a service or scheduled task.
 ## Troubleshooting:
 The YAML file offers logging DEBUG options to troubleshoot any issues you encounter.
 Please report any bugs.
-#### Future Updates:
+## TODO / Future Updates:
-Offer the ability to check non-URL certificate expiration.
+- [ ] Offer the ability to check non-URL certificate expiration.